SEER ratings are used to measure an air conditioning unit’s efficiency, and the Department of Energy has some minimum requirements.

 If your air conditioner is 10 to 15 years old, it may have a SEER rating as low as 10 to 13.
 Replacing your existing AC with a higher rated model can translate to significant savings on your utility bills.

 Depending on the size of your AC unit, your usage pattern, and your local utility rates, upgrading from a unit with a 10 rating to one with a rating of 20 could cut your utility costs by half.

 The U.S. Department of Energy website provides an online calculator that allows you to compare the operating costs of air conditioning systems with various efficiency ratings.

 SEER and Upfront Costs

 As might be expected, air conditioning units with higher SEER ratings come with a higher purchase price.
 While exact cost can vary between contractors as well as your location, you can expect to pay as much as 40 percent more for an AC with a SEER of 21 over a basic unit with a rating of only 14.
-Homeowners and businesses must find the right combination of price and efficiency that works for their needs and budget.
+Homeowners must find the right combination of price and efficiency that works for their needs and budget.

 A licensed HVAC professional can help you understand your indoor comfort options and recommend an air conditioning system that will meet your expectations for both cost and efficiency.
 Regardless of the type of cooling system you have, you can follow recommendations from the U.S. Department of Energy to keep from suffering from sticker shock when you get your next utility bill.